garethahealy/rego-blog/README.md

 ## OK, But how do I fit that into my CI/CD pipeline?
 **TODO: this section feels a bit light, ideas?...**

-The title of this blog mentions how to `left-shift` your companies policies.
+The title of this blog mentions how to `left-shift` your company's policies.
 So let's do that:

 Firstly, we need to build a Jenkins agent which can execute conftest in our `jenkins` project:
 ```bash